 Many are surprised to find out that bulldogs are an expensive breed.
 In fact, quality puppies will set you back anywhere from two to four thousand dollars.
 But, there is a reason for this.
-Bulldogs are the result of specific and selective breeding process especially when it comes to champion dogs, bulldogs don’t mate on their own and require a C-section to deliver their puppies, which is a huge expense for a breeder.
-While it is tempting to look for the cheapest puppy you can find, that’s not a good idea with this breed.
+Bulldogs are the result of specific and selective breeding process especially when it comes to champion dogs and bulldogs that represent the breed well.
+There are huge expenses for the breeder as well such as progesterone testing, stud fees, c-sections, milk formula, vaccinations, de-wormings, puppy checkups, special diets, whelping gear, etc. While it is tempting to look for the cheapest puppy you can find, that’s not a good idea with this breed.
 Choosing a dog because of a smaller price tag could cost you more in the long-run.
 You should search for a reputable English bulldog breeder.

 But where to start?

 A great place to start looking for a breeder is through the breed’s parent club.
 In the case of the bulldog breed, the parent club is The Bulldog Club of America or “The BCA”.
 The BCA also has a Breeder Referral Listing, which has within it, a list of Breeders who have fulfilled the requirements of the BCA.
 One of these requirements is health testing.
 This way at least you know that you are dealing with Breeders who are conscientious about producing healthy puppies.